ahmadiehsan/personal_docs/docs/data_science/features_and_data/data_cleaning/handling_imbalanced_data.md

 In general, we can have three categories of methods to handle imbalanced datasets:

-- **Undersampling:** To use fewer training records from the majority class.
+- **Undersampling**: To use fewer training records from the majority class.
-- **Resampling:** Modifying the original dataset to create a balanced distribution.
+- **Resampling**: Modifying the original dataset to create a balanced distribution.
 This can be achieved by either oversampling the minority class (creating more samples of the minority class) or undersampling the majority class (removing samples from the majority class).

    - Oversampling techniques include: